19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (ii) where the certificate specifies a different date for the coming into effect of the transfer of any specified business, the last day on which the transfer of every specified business has come into effect.

+[Act 31 of 2017 wef 04/06/2018]

-(2) Notwithstanding section 30AAO(2) but subject to section 30AAZM, during the period beginning on the date on which the Minister publishes the notice under section 30AAS(8) in theGazetteon the transfer of a specified business of the transferor or, where the notice is not published in theGazette, the date on which the Authority publishes the certificate under section 30AAT(5) in theGazetteon the transfer of the specified business, and ending on the date on which the transfer of the specified business comes into effect —
+(2) Notwithstanding section 53(2) but subject to section 125, during the period beginning on the date on which the Minister publishes the notice under section 57(8) in theGazetteon the transfer of a specified business of the transferor or, where the notice is not published in theGazette, the date on which the Authority publishes the certificate under section 58(5) in theGazetteon the transfer of the specified business, and ending on the date on which the transfer of the specified business comes into effect —

 (a) no proceedings shall be commenced or continued against the transferor in respect of the specified business;